equinix/metal-cli/README.md

 ## Equinix Metal Command Line Interface

-[Packet is now Equinix Metal!](https://blog.equinix.com/blog/2020/10/06/equinix-metal-metal-and-more/), keep an eye on this project for future project and command line name changes.

 [Equinix Metal](https://metal.equinix.com/) provides an API-driven bare metal platform that combines the automation experience of the cloud with the benefits of physical, bare metal servers.

 The Equinix Metal CLI wraps the [Equinix Metal Go SDK](https://github.com/packethost/packngo) allowing interaction with Equinix Metal platform from a command-line interface.